Arma4Ever/A4ES_A3/addons/particles/README.md

-# A3CS Smoke
+# A3CS Particles
-Makes vanilla smoke grenades more useful.
+Tweaks particle effects like smoke etc.

 ### Changes
 - Changes effect type of SmokeShell.